allegroai/clearml-docs/docs/deploying_clearml/clearml_server_gcp.md

 instructions in the [Security](clearml_server_security.md) page.
 :::

 To launch ClearML Server using a GCP Custom Image, see the [Manually importing virtual disks](https://cloud.google.com/compute/docs/import/import-existing-image#overview) in the "Google Cloud Storage" documentation, [Compute Engine documentation](https://cloud.google.com/compute/docs).
-For more information on Custom Images, see [Custom Images](https://cloud.google.com/compute/docs/images#custom_images) in the "Compute Engine documentation".
+For more information about Custom Images, see [Custom Images](https://cloud.google.com/compute/docs/images#custom_images) in the "Compute Engine documentation".

 The minimum requirements for ClearML Server are: